KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 maxθiXtlog pi(Vti|V\i,t,M, θi), for i ∈ [4],

-This in effect predicts a note knowing the value of its neighboring notes.
+This in effect predicts a note, based off of the value of its neighboring notes.
 Each classifier is fit using four neural networks.
 Two of which are deep neural networks, one dedicated to summing past information and the other summing future information in conjunction with a non-recurrent NN for notes occuring at the same time.
 The output from the last recurrent neural network is preserved and the three outputs are merged and used in the fourth neural network with output:

 pi(Vti|V\i,t,M, θ)